Residential tenant relocation assistance

 Finding a new home to rent can be challenging.
 Your landlord is expected to help you get a new rental by giving you a list of at least three available homes with rents close to what you pay now.

-These three options should:
+Unless you specify otherwise, these three options should:

 - have the same number of bedrooms as your existing home

-- be located within the DNV
+- be located within the District of North Vancouver

 - have a maximum rent of no more than 10% above your current rent or 10% above the median rent level for Metro Vancouver, whichever is greater